ccao-data/data-architecture/dbt/README.md

 * Cleaning up temporary resources in our Athena warehouse whenever a pull request is merged into the main branch (the `cleanup-dbt-resources` workflow)

-<h2 id="how-to-rebuild-models-using-github-actions"> 🔨 How to rebuild models using GitHub Actions</h2>
+## 🔨 How to rebuild models using GitHub Actions

 GitHub Actions can be used to manually rebuild part or all of our dbt DAG.
 To use this functionality: